chrka/d3-chess-count/README.md

 <img src="https://github.com/chrka/d3-chessboard-count/raw/master/img/board.png" alt="example board image" width="296px" height="296px"></img>

+For an example of the plug-in in action, see this [notebook](https://observablehq.com/@chrka/2016-crazyhouse-championship-drop-and-capture-statistics).

 Changes to the data are animated, and the board can be customized, including:

 * the size of the squares,